 Several flood risk management alternatives were formulated to provide flood risk reduction and were evaluated in this analysis.
 The alternatives were evaluated based on their costs and benefits to determine the economic viability of each alternative.
-The alternatives were evaluated based on a 2.75 percent discount rate and a period of analysis of 50 years (2027 - 2076).
+These alternatives were evaluated for economic feasibility in FY18 based on a 2.75 percent discount rate and a period of analysis of 50 years (2027 - 2076).